ibm-cloud-docs/sap-powervs/plan-create-cos-instance.md

 {: toc-services="cloud-object-storage"}
 {: toc-completion-time="20m"}

-[Power Systems Virtual Server for SAP HANA](/catalog/architecture/deploy-arch-ibm-pvs-sap-9aa6135e-75d5-467e-9f4a-ac2a21c069b8-global) requires a COS storage bucket with the SAP HANA installation files.
+[{{site.data.keyword.powerSysFull}}  for SAP HANA](/catalog/architecture/deploy-arch-ibm-pvs-sap-9aa6135e-75d5-467e-9f4a-ac2a21c069b8-global) requires a COS storage bucket with the SAP HANA installation files.
 This tutorial describes how to setup a [Cloud Object Storage (COS) instance](/docs/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage) and place the SAP installation files inside.
 For more information about Cloud object storage, click [here](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage).
 {: shortdesc}

 ## When is this required?
 {: #solution-create-cos-instance-when}

-The [Power Virtual Server with VPC landing zone](/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global) comes with a storage bucket that is meant to be used for the installation files.
-If you deployed [Power Virtual Server with VPC landing zone](/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global) without using a stack solution, check the [Prerequisites](/docs/sap-powervs?topic=sap-powervs-solution-create-cos-instance#solution-create-cos-instance-prerequisites) and skip ahead to [Upload SAP installation binaries](/docs/sap-powervs?topic=sap-powervs-solution-create-cos-instance#solution-create-cos-instance-upload-binaries).
+The [{{site.data.keyword.powerSysFull}} with VPC landing zone](/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global) comes with a storage bucket that is meant to be used for the installation files.
+If you deployed [{{site.data.keyword.powerSysFull}} with VPC landing zone](/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global) without using a stack solution, check the [Prerequisites](/docs/sap-powervs?topic=sap-powervs-solution-create-cos-instance#solution-create-cos-instance-prerequisites) and skip ahead to [Upload SAP installation binaries](/docs/sap-powervs?topic=sap-powervs-solution-create-cos-instance#solution-create-cos-instance-upload-binaries).
 If you're using a stack solution, you need to create your own storage bucket to provide the installation files.
 In that case, follow every step in this tutorial.

 ## Prerequisites